 It’s officially Fall, even if it doesn’t feel like it in LA.
 My sweaters and boots are still lined up in the back of my closet, patiently waiting to make their debut.
 But there's one Fall habit I’ve already started in earnest: Home fragrance.
 Scent is one of our most powerful senses, with the power to trigger fond memories, soothe anxiety, and even improve my mood at home.
 This is especially important since I’m in it all the time now!

 Murchison-Hume is famous for its sophisticated scents, and it’s impossible to pick a favorite, so I won’t.
-But my boyfriend will, and his is the Sandalwood candle.
+But my boyfriend will, and his is English Red Currant.
 It's woodsy and fresh, and just plain sexy…it’s the candle we use the most.
-When we have a guests over, I always reach for the Mediterranean Fig. A little more of a show-off, it keeps the earthy notes but with an underlying sweetness that everybody loves.
+When we have a guests over, I always reach for the Gooseberry.
+A little more of a show-off, it keeps the earthy notes but with an underlying sweetness that everybody loves.

 I learned almost everything I know about creating a beautiful space from my mother, and she has diffusers on every nightstand at home.
 Diffusers are visually compelling, and a more constant (and flame-free) way to scent a room.
 The Red Currant is a perfect transitional scent.
 It starts sweet with berries and ends with an earthy, mossy finish.
 It smells like the Holidays (in a fancy house) to me!